video-game-coding-club/geometry-smash/CodeAnywhere.md

 title: "CodeAnywhere Platform"
 ---

-# Preparing your codeanywhere system
+# Preparing your CodeAnywhere system

 The default editor in the codeanywhere machine is [vim](https://www.vim.org/) which has a somewhat unusual user